Raymond Ackerman (businessman): Biography

-Ackerman campaigned heavily for consumer rights.
-He lobbied Anton Rupert for cheaper cigarette prices and with the government over the price of bread.
-His biggest fight was with the authorities to deregulate gasoline prices, though this was unsuccessful.
-To keep prices low, the firm imports branded products.
+Philanthropy

 The Ackerman family's support for the Red Cross War Memorial Children's Hospital dates to Gus's involvement in funding its establishment in 1956.
 In 2006, the Ackermans donated R4 million to the hospital.
 Pick 'n Pay was very involved with Cape Town's bid to bring the 2004 Summer Olympics to South Africa.
 On 14 February 2005, the Raymond Ackerman Academy of Entrepreneurial Development opened in Cape Town to develop business skills and train future managers and leaders for South Africa.

+Personal life

+He married his wife Wendy with whom he had four children, Suzanne, Kathryn, Jonathan, and Gareth.
+He was a member of Temple Israel, a progressive synagogue in Cape Town.
+His wife and children are also involved in Pick 'N pay, working for the retailer or its charity.

+Death

+Raymond Ackerman died on 6 September 2023, at the age of 92.
+His death was announced that same day by the Managing Director of the Katale Partnership, Nicky Bicket.
+His synagogue released a statement; “Temple Israel mourns the passing of our beloved member and patron.
+His and Wendy’s mark is found all over South Africa in the staff trained, organisations started, charities supported, and businesses incubated.
+No less in the Jewish community, where their concerns have always been around education, inspiration, and inclusivity.”

 Awards

-He received an honorary doctorate in law from Rhodes University in 1986.
+Ackerman received an honorary doctorate in law from Rhodes University in 1986.
 His alma mater, the University of Cape Town, awarded him an honorary doctorate in commerce in 2001.
 He was voted 79th in the Top 100 Great South Africans in 2004.
 In November 2004, the Financial Times named him the only South African among the world's 100 greatest business leaders.
 In South Africa, he is often ranked with Harry Oppenheimer and Anton Rupert.
 Ackerman, together with his wife Wendy were awarded the 2010 David Rockefeller Bridging Leadership in Africa Award by The Synergos Institute Southern Africa office.